ruvido/duplicate-for-manu/roadmap.md

 - ==Newsletter build==
     - build a publishing strategy
         - [Send via Curl](https://stackoverflow.com/questions/63754466/curl-sends-but-lambda-netlify-function-forbidden)
+        - how do i send an email from the building process itself... something to put in *.eleventy.js*??
     - cron to build everyday
     - build a simple template
     - Scheduling: